William (Bill) F. Bruton Jr.

 Trendsetter, Georgia Municipal Association and Georgia Trend magazine

 Best Redevelopment Plan, International Downtown Association and American Planning Association

 Cobb Landmarks Historic Preservation Award

 Bruton served as committee chair for Marietta's 175th Anniversary Celebration and the 150th Anniversary of the Battles of Marietta.

 Bruton is a member of several professional organizations, including the International City/County Management Association, and has presented at conferences across the United States.

-Bruton is a member of the Marietta Kiwanis Club and various civic boards.
+Bruton is a member of the Marietta Kiwanis Club, the Metro YMCA Youth Soccer Board, and various civic boards.
+He has been a YMCA soccer coach for 10 years, currently coaching 11-19 year old girls and his teams have won two state championships.
 He and his wife, Lauri, have two children.